Conflux-Chain/CIPs/CIPs/cip-37.md

 5. Verify the type and size bits in the `version-byte`.
 Unknown versions should be rejected.

 6. Verify optional fields:
-    - If the optional fields contain `type=*`: Verify the address-type according to the specification above.
+    - If the optional fields contain `type.*`: Verify the address-type according to the specification above.
-    - Unknown options (options other than `type=*`) should be ignored.
+    - Unknown options (options other than `type.*`) should be ignored.

 Return `(addr-bytes, network-id)`.